 Slip behind the wheel, open the sunroof and fire up your playlist – we’re taking a road trip to Sedona!
 Located about two hours north of Scottsdale, Sedona is known for its fiery red rock formations and eclectic New Age personality.
-And, just for fun, we’re going to make a stop in the historic mining town of Jerome along the way.
+Just for fun, we’re going to make a stop in the historic mining town of Jerome on our way to Sedona.

 Leg 1: Scottsdale to Jerome

 Your Route: 101 North→ I-17 North→ AZ-260→ AZ-89A

 Directions: Plug Jerome, AZ into your GPS or follow these easy directions: Jump on the 101 North in Scottsdale and follow it to I-17 North.
 After approximately 72 miles on I-17, take the exit (#287) for AZ-260 and turn left (west).
 Go approximately 12 miles to S. Main/AZ-89A in Cottonwood and turn left.
 Follow all signs in the up-coming roundabouts to stay on AZ-89A, then follow it up the hill and right into Jerome.
 The easiest parking is close to the town entrance – a lot on your left, angled street-side spaces on your right.
 The town is hilly but walkable, with stairways connecting the switchback streets.